ZigZagJoe/SillyTinySCSI/README.md

 Case design has been validated in 0.25mm ABS on a monoprice mini.
 May require changes on other printers.
 Not yet tested.
 Requires 4x M2 x 7mm (or greater) machine screws or suitable self tapping screws.
 Supports everywhere is *required* when printing.
+Suggest line support in cura, ensure that the lines run along the length of the slots

 See here for more discussion and assembly note: https://68kmla.org/bb/index.php?threads/sillytinyscsi-smallest-scsi-emulator-zuluscsi-oshw.45830/